awslabs/aws-sdk-android-samples/README.md

 aws-sdk-android-samples
 =======================

-This repository has samples that demonstrate various aspects of the [AWS Mobile SDK Version 2 for Android](http://aws.amazon.com/sdkforandroid), you can get the [source on Github](https://github.com/aws/aws-sdk-android-v2)
+This repository has samples that demonstrate various aspects of the [AWS Mobile SDK Version 2 for Android](http://aws.amazon.com/sdkforandroid), you can get the [source on Github](https://github.com/aws/aws-sdk-android-v2).
+To find the AWS Mobile SDK Version 1 for Android samples, please select the v1 branch.

 Please refer to README file in each folder for more specific instructions.